ucsd-cse29/fa24/src/week4/asan.md

 **Task:** Run `info args` in the gdb terminal, what do you see?

 **In your notes:** Print the value of the variable that `wrongarg.c` is attempting to access.
-Add the command you used to your notes.
+Add the command you used to your notes along with what `gdb` printed out.